-Part 1 lists the steps to shoot the scene, part 2 the steps to render the photos in Photomatix.
+Part 1 lists the steps to shoot multiple exposures, part 2 the steps to merge the photos in Photomatix.

 An interior with bright views out of the windows is a scene with very high contrast.

 Taking several photos (underexposed photos for the windows, overexposed for the interior) will allow you to capture both the interior of the room and what is outside the window.

 The simple technique for taking the exposures is detailed below.

 The technique assumes your camera has an AEB (Automatic Exposure Bracketing) function that allows to take at least 3 photos in 2 EV steps or 5 photos in 1 EV step.
 If this isn't the case, or if you need to ensure that all details in the view are rendered, use the advanced technique instead.